Contact one of our experts 0115 958 6872 Search Site

 Invoice finance is a financing option that allows you to unlock the value of a customer’s invoices that are owed to your business.
 Companies that have B2B consumers within the goods or services sector tend to use this type of funding.

-There are two main types of invoice finance – factoring and confidential invoice discounting, but invoice finance facilities can also include selective invoice discounting, debt factoring, accounts receivable factoring and spot factoring.
+There are two main types of invoice finance – invoice factoring and invoice discounting, but invoice finance facilities can also include selective invoice discounting, debt factoring, accounts receivable factoring and spot factoring.

 Having to wait for anything from 30 to 90 days for a business to pay for your products or services can be a frustrating process for most business owners and have an adverse impact on cashflow.